 |

-Titan International is a wheel, tire, and undercarriage industrial manufacturer and supplier servicing customers across the globe.
-Co.'s reportable segments include: agricultural, which provides agricultural rims, wheels, tires, and undercarriage systems and components are manufactured for use on various agricultural equipment, including tractors, combines, skidders, plows, and planters; earthmoving/construction, which manufactures rims, wheels, tires, and undercarriage systems and components for various types of off-the-road earthmoving, mining, military, construction and forestry equipment; and consumer, which manufactures bias truck tires in Latin America and light truck tires in Russia.
+Titan International, Inc. is a global manufacturer of off-highway wheels, tires, assemblies, and undercarriage products.
+Co.'s segments include agricultural, earthmoving/construction and consumer.
+Its agricultural wheels, tires, and components are manufactured for use on various agricultural equipment.
+The earthmoving/construction segment manufactures wheels, tires, and undercarriage systems and components for various types of off-the-road (OTR) earthmoving, mining, military, construction, and forestry equipment, including skid steers and aerial lifts.
+The consumer segment manufactures bias truck tires in Latin America and light truck tires in Russia.
 According to our TWI split history records, Titan International has had 3 splits. | |

 |